Calls for Artist Residencies

 HBCU Artist in Residence

-Built from the successful model established through the Artspace North Carolina Emerging Artist in Residence program, now in its 22nd year, this year-long residency focuses on recent graduates from historically Black colleges and universities (HBCU).
+Built from the successful model established through the Artspace North Carolina Emerging Artist in Residence program, this year-long residency focuses on recent graduates from historically Black colleges and universities (HBCU).
 Upon graduation students often lose resources, equipment, colleagues, and mentors.
-This HBCU Alumni Residency seeks to remedy those issues by extending the learning process and broadening the experience for recent graduates to build their career as a visual artist.
-There are more 4-year HBCUs in North Carolina than anywhere else in the country, and the Artspace HBCU Alumni Residency aims to highlight and support the many talented artists graduating from these culturally rich institutions.
+The HBCU Artist Residency seeks to remedy those issues by extending the learning process and broadening the experience for recent graduates to build their career as a visual artist.
+The Artspace HBCU Artist Residency aims to highlight and support the many talented artists graduating from these culturally rich institutions.
+Every year Artspace selects one emerging artist for this career-stimulus residency.

 This opportunity includes:

-• Community engagements through intentional programming, including speaking and teaching opportunities with our studio artists, meetings and community conversations, artist talks, and critiques
+• Community engagements through intentional programming, including speaking and paid teaching opportunities.

-• Continued support through consultations with our knowledgeable staff, promotions on our social media channels and website, and a weekly e-news with calls for artists and other listings
+• Continued support through consultations with our knowledgeable staff, promotions on our social media channels and website, and a monthly e-news with calls for artists and other listings.

-• A professionally installed solo exhibition at Artspace and/or a partnering HBCU campus, where current students can have access to and connect with the residency program within 12 months of the completion of the residency.
+• A professionally installed solo exhibition at Artspace within 12 months of the completion of the residency.

 Eligibility